ducth1903/Amz-Price-Tracker/README.md

      3.1.
 Before adding a Procfile, need to install a web server called Gunicorn (pip install gunicorn)

      3.2.
 Create a new file Procfile as the name and no extension.
 Add this: <b>web: gunicorn app:app</b> and <b>release: python db.py db upgrade</b> to populate the table schema from the database migration file into Heroku database

-  5. Now we are ready for deployment: heroku create <name-application>.
-The output will be Heroku git remote repository where our application lives on Heroku.
-We then have to push our application to the master branch.

-  6. Database:
+  5. Database: